 3.1.2.1.
 Plant Hight

 Table 3 presents the results of the effects of treatments on the Hight of tomato plants over two years of experimentation for 15 DAT and 25 DAT.
-Statistical analysis revealed no significant impact of treatments on plant hight at any growth stage, despite the application of compost.
+Statistical analysis revealed no significant impact of treatments on plant height at any growth stage, despite the application of compost.
 However, the tallest plants were consistently recorded in the C10+75% plot during both years, while the shortest plants were observed in the C5+50% plot.
 Additionally, tomato plants showed greater growth in the second year compared to the first.
 These findings indicate that, aside from the C5+50% and C10+75% treatments, which produced the shortest and tallest plants respectively, the treatments resulted in similar plant heights regardless of the addition of organic matter.

 Table 1.
 Effect of treatment on plants Height at 15 and 25 DAT during the first and the second year of experimentation